Bish0pdev/Bishop_os/README.md

 # Bishop_os

 A web-based terminal-like application with a boot-up page and basic file system operations, Fully built in frontend-JavaScript by hand.
+This is also where I host my portfolio.

 [View the pages build here!](https://bishop-dev.com)
 ## Available commands